ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter08.md

 Wèi WúXiàn then said, “Usually, water ghouls emerge after a flood.
 As the leader, should you not be there, preventing those water ghouls from harming people?”

-Jiāng Chéng replied, “Because someone went into a coma, so, in order to check on him, I have to fly on my sword to get here after patrolling the whole area.
+Jiāng Chéng replied, “Because someone went into a coma, so, to check on him, I had to fly on my sword to get here after patrolling the whole area.
 And, by chance, today, that person finally happened to wake up.”

 Listening to Jiāng Chéng’s words warmed Wèi WúXiàn’s heart; he said, “Sect Leader Jiāng is a high-minded gentleman.
 Thank you for the hard work.”